 This practice area will be maintained and cut regularly.
-A practice strip cut at fairway height will be maintained on the 'main practice' area.
-The outfield area will be cut at a height of 38mm.
-One green on the 'main practice' area will be close cut to resemble aprons and various flags in holes will be laid out to facilitate practice by more than one person.
-The practise bunker on the 'main practice' area is to be kept in a playable condition.
+The outfield area will be cut at a height of 18mm.
+One green on the 'main practice' area will be maintained and cut in the same way as the greens on the course in order to replicate as near as practical the course playing conditions.
+Various flags in holes will be laid out to facilitate practice by more than one person.
+The practice bunker on the 'main practice' area is to be kept in a condition as close to the bunkers on the course as possible.